Dermatologist's Guide to Your Best Skin

 At each step along the way assess how your skin is doing!

 Any tingling, burning or reddening means you are pushing your skin too hard.
 Adjust by skipping the next dose for extra recovery time.
 When you reintroduce, use a reduced application amount.
-Don’t let yourself get too discouraged that you are losing ground.
-You’ll get there!
+Don’t let yourself get discouraged - you’ll get there!

 What to Expect

-The first time you use retinol, your skin should be healthy and the application process should be uneventful, at most with mild stinging that resolves completely when you apply your moisturizer.
+The first time you use retinol, your skin should be healthy and the application process should be uneventful.
+At most, you should experience mild stinging that resolves completely once you apply your moisturizer.
 If you experience more than this, your skin is not ready or the product you have selected is not right for your skin.
 Wash it off with warm water and a gentle cleanser and apply your moisturizer.

 The Retinol Purge

 After the first few applications, you might notice increased flaking skin and whiteheads.
-It could be redness, new pimples, blackheads, and small bumps.
-These are all things that naturally happen, but with retinol it is sped up due to the increased cell turnover and it all sort of comes at you at once.
+This can pop up as redness, new pimples, blackheads, and small bumps.
+These are all things that naturally happen, but retinol speeds this up due to the increased cell turnover making everything come to the surface at once.
 Oils are pushed to the skin surface faster, pores get overwhelmed, and old skin flakes off faster than normal.
-This purge shouldn't cause concern since they give way to refreshed cells and clear pores longer term.
-You can gently wipe the buildup away with a soft wet washcloth, but take care not to scrub too hard and if you start slow enough, this purge is typically quite mild.
+But it’s all for a good cause as the purge should give way to refreshed cells and clear pores longer term.

-While the FDA approves retinol use, transient irritation can occur as skin acclimates, especially when initiating new products.
-Common symptoms involve dryness, redness, peeling, and itchiness.
-When severe, it is called Retinol Burn.
-Areas around the eyes and mouth are more susceptible to this.
-If it happens, it is best to stop and let the skin barrier recover for a few days.
-Cover it with a good Healing Balm or Vaseline.
+• Irritation: While the FDA approves retinol use, transient irritation can occur as skin acclimates, especially when initiating new products.
+Common symptoms involve dryness, redness, peeling and itchiness.
+When severe, it is called Retinol Burn and areas around the eyes and mouth are more susceptible to this.
+If it happens, it is best to stop use and let the skin barrier recover for a few days.
+Of course, cover it with a good Healing Balm or Vaseline.

 Retinoids for Sensitive Skin

 Some people still have difficulty adding retinol to their routine even when doing the above steps and using low percentage retinol.
-One approach involves “buffering” by mixing an amount smaller than the typical ‘pea size’ and diluting it with a heavy moisturizer to create an even LOWER percentage product with added hydration.
+One approach to help combat irritation involves “buffering” by mixing an amount smaller than the typical ‘pea size’ and diluting it with a heavy moisturizer to create an even LOWER percentage product with added hydration.

 Another option is to use a different ingredient that also promotes cell turnover.
-I cannot tolerate retinoids despite trying all sorts of tricks.
-As such, I switched to bakuchiol and alpha hydroxy acid, which are well studied, effective and less irritating than retinoids.
+I cannot tolerate retinoids so I switched to bakuchiol and alpha hydroxy acids, which are well-studied, effective and less irritating than retinoids.
 This is precisely why I’ve included it in my Night Repair Treatment.
 Additionally, new sensitive skin formulas feature ‘encapsulated retinols’ that release gradually over hours.

 Using Retinol With Other Products

-I try to make it a goal to have two active products in your skincare regimen.
-One would be done in the morning and one in the evening.
-A day treatment with vitamin C and a night treatment with ingredients that promote cell turnover, like retinol, bakuchiol and/or alpha hydroxy acids.
+The most safe and effective way to maximize results while limiting the risk of irritation is to have two active products in your skincare regimen.
+One for the morning: a day treatment with vitamin C, and one for the evening: a night treatment with ingredients that promote cell turnover, like retinol, bakuchiol and/or alpha hydroxy acids.

-Salicylic Acid: Salicyclic acid is a BHA that can synergize with retinol to help fight acne in oily skin.
-The challenge here is tha is can quickly dry out your skin and worsen breakouts.
-I only recommend using Sal acid for patients with oily skin and large pores.
-Then use in the AM and retinol in the PM but if skin becomes dried out stop the sal acid.
-My favorite salicylic acid is Paula's Choice 2% salicylic acid toner.
+• Salicylic Acid: Salicylic acid is a BHA that is helpful to fight acne in oily skin.
+The challenge here is that it can quickly overdry your skin.
+I recommend salicylic acid for patients with oily skin and large pores.
+They can use it in the AM before their day treatment and still use retinol in the PM but if skin becomes dried out stop the salicylic acid!
+One of my favorites is Paula's Choice 2% salicylic acid toner.

-Benzoyl Peroxide: Benzoyl peroxide is a topical antibiotic commonly used to treat and prevent acne.
-When combined, the increased cell regeneration can be extremely drying and irritating.
-Try retinol in your night routine and the benzoyl peroxide in your morning routine or alternate nights to decrease the risk of unwanted irritation..
-Overusing or overly strong concentrations of both leads to a compromised skin barrier.
+• Benzoyl Peroxide: Benzoyl peroxide is a topical antibiotic commonly used to treat and prevent acne but the combination with retinol can be very drying.
+Try retinol in your night routine and the benzoyl peroxide in your morning routine or alternate the products different nights to decrease the risk of unwanted irritation.
+Also start with lower concentrations, for example 2.5% vs 10% to decrease the risk of unwanted complications

 Back to blog